Enfield Local Plan

 These are the areas of concern in the Plan:

-Policy PL10: Chase Park (Vicarage Farm) and Land South of Enfield Road, and Trent Park Equestrian Centre
+Policy PL10: Chase Park (Vicarage Farm) including Land South of Enfield Road and the Trent Park Equestrian Centre

 Local Plan refhttps://www.enfield.gov.uk/__data/assets/pdf_file/0030/55668/ELP-REG19-Consult-Chapters-3-15-Planning.pdf page 89